 References: IRC § 531; IRS Pub 542, Pg.
 17

-While the actual EA exam questions will always vary, assessing the sample questions that the IRS has published gives you a good perspective of the exam material and question types.
+While the actual EA exam questions will always vary, assessing the sample questions published by the IRS gives you a good perspective of the exam material and question types.
 So, if you feel comfortable with the sample questions, you can expect to do well on the exam.

-In the recent past, the IRS raised the EA test fee from $109 to $181.94.
-The IRS sited these reasons for the substantial enrolled agent exam fee increase:
+In the recent past, the IRS raised the EA test fee from $181 to $206.
+The IRS cited these reasons for the substantial enrolled agent exam fee increase:

 The IRS does not accept personal checks, money orders, or cash.
 Instead, they accept credit cards and e-checks.
 So, make sure you have an acceptable way to pay so you don’t spend all that time studying only to get turned away.